Lens Buying Guide

 Have a think about what you’ll be photographing most!
 If you just want to be able to take control of your camera and take better photos of the usual subjects (family, friends, travel) and you have no intention of ever going pro, and have a small budget… an entry level camera may suit you.

-If you’re upgrading because you want to capture fast sports action, you’ll need a very fast shutter so you would need to check the burst rate of a camera body (how many shots the camera can take in one second, measured in Frames Per Second (FPS)).
+If you want to capture fast sports action, you’ll need a very fast shutter so you would need to check the burst rate of a camera body (how many shots the camera can take in one second, measured in Frames Per Second (FPS)).
 I suggest aiming for at least 5 fps or higher.

 If you’re buying a DSLR with a view to studying and becoming a photographer, it would be worthwhile to consider your future needs as you’re likely to outgrow an entry level DSLR very quickly.